eclipse/xtext/xtext-website/documentation/304_ide_concepts.md

   );
 }
 ```
+We recommande to use closure to implement it, so could be updated.

 By using the correct signature (see below) and annotating the method with the @[Fix]({{site.src.xtext}}/plugins/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/quickfix/Fix.java) annotation referencing the previously specified issue code from the validator, Xtext knows that this method implements a fix for the problem.
 This also allows us to annotate multiple methods as fixes for the same problem.